LucDupAtGitHub/PDBP/README.md

 ## Transformers

-### Introcuction
+### Introduction

 In the `Program` and `Computation` sections we have essentially worked with *functions*.
 If either we want to change the meaning of programs or extend them with extra capabilities, then one common technique for doing that is by using *transformers*.
 Monad transformers were introduced in [Monad Transformers and Modular Interpreters](http://haskell.cs.yale.edu/wp-content/uploads/2011/02/POPL96-Modular-interpreters.pdf).
-I have contributed to monad transformers myself by combining them with *catamorpisms* [Using Catamorphisms, Subtypes and Monad Transformers for Writing Modular Functional Interpreters](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=97555A49D9F56885C9EA225088EA73BA?doi=10.1.1.11.7093&rep=rep1&type=pdf).
+I have contributed to monad transformers myself by combining them with *catamorpisms* in [Using Catamorphisms, Subtypes and Monad Transformers for Writing Modular Functional Interpreters](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=97555A49D9F56885C9EA225088EA73BA?doi=10.1.1.11.7093&rep=rep1&type=pdf).